filipsnastins/concurrency-control-with-dynamodb/README.md

 Optimistic locking relies on conflict detection and transaction cancellation.
 A business transaction must be atomic so that it's possible to rollback when a conflict is detected.
 An atomic transaction either succeeds or fails without leaving partial updates.
-Transaction atomicity is straightforward when a business transaction only writes to a single local database without modifying data in external services.
-Relational databases have ACID transactions, DynamoDB supports transactions as well, or only a single DynamoDB `PutItem` operation is used.
+Transaction atomicity is straightforward when a business transaction only writes to a single database without modifying data in external services; relational databases have ACID transactions, DynamoDB supports transactions as well, or only a single DynamoDB `PutItem` operation is used.

 Atomicity is challenging if a business transaction modifies data in other external services.